 SharePoint and Google Analytics

-SharePoint on-premise is a popular portal solution, used by thousands of organizations globally.
+SharePoint on-premises is a popular portal solution, used by thousands of organizations globally.
 SharePoint 2010 had a built-in web analytics feature that did a decent job of showing how users interact with the portal, but Microsoft decided to remove certain web analytics features with SharePoint 2013.

 Many SharePoint customers now use Google Analytics, since it's free (up to 10 mil events) and contains lots of useful reports.
 But unfortunately, Google Analytics isn't able to provide a complete picture of activity on SharePoint sites: